 Keep your washer spinning and draining with parts from Repair Clinic

-Whether you need to replace a damaged pump or hose for the washer to properly drain, or you need a new stator or belt to keep the tub spinning, Repair Clinic stocks original manufacturer parts that match the most popular top-load and front-load washer models, including those built by Whirlpool, LG, Samsung, Maytag, GE, Kenmore, Bosch, and Frigidaire.
-To find the right rotor, drive coupler, lid switch, clutch, or motor that fit your particular washer, enter the full model number of the appliance in the Repair Clinic website search bar.
-You can then use the part category and part title filters to refine your search to identify the exact part you need.
+It can be frustrating when your washer won’t drain or spin, leaving you with a tub of wet clothes.
+Whether you need to replace a damaged pump or hose for the washer to properly drain, or you need a new stator or belt to keep the tub spinning, Repair Clinic stocks original manufacturer replacement parts that match the most popular top-load and front-load washer models, including those built by Whirlpool, LG, Samsung, Maytag, GE, Kenmore, Bosch, and Frigidaire.
+To find the right rotor, drive coupler, lid switch, clutch, or motor that fits your particular washer, enter the full model number of the appliance in the Repair Clinic website search bar.
+You can then use the part category and part title filters to refine your search to identify the exact part you need when your washing machine won’t drain or spin.